Won sign: Microsoft Windows

 In Microsoft Windows code page 949, the position 0x5C is used for the won sign (in Code page 850 (latin script), this codepoint is used for backslash).

 In Korean versions of Windows, many fonts (including system fonts) display the backslash character as the won sign.
 This also applies to the directory separator character (for example, C:₩Program Files₩) and the escape character (₩n).

 The same issue (of dual use of the 0x5C code point) is seen with the yen sign in Japanese versions of Windows.

 MacOS

 In macOS, the won sign key inputs only when in Hangul input mode.

-Fictional use

-In fiction, it is used for the woolong, a fictional currency in anime by Shinichirō Watanabe (Cowboy Bebop, Space Dandy and Carole & Tuesday), and for "Kinzcash", the currency of the online game Webkinz.